margaretmf/margaretmf.github.io/readinglist.md

 * [Returning to Oneness: The Seven Keys of Ascension](https://www.amazon.com/Returning-Oneness-Seven-Keys-Ascension/dp/096601829X) by Leslie Temple-Thurston & Brad Laughlin
 * [Rise Sister Rise: A Guide to Unleashing the Wise, Wild Woman Within](https://www.amazon.com/Rise-Sister-Guide-Unleashing-Within/dp/1401951899) by Rebecca Campbell
 * [The Enchanted Hour: The Miraculous Power of Reading Aloud in the Age of Distraction](https://www.amazon.com/Enchanted-Hour-Miraculous-Reading-Distraction/dp/0062562819) by Meghan Cox Gurdon
+* [Heaven Is Beautiful: How Dying Taught Me That Death Is Just the Beginning](https://www.amazon.com/Heaven-Beautiful-Dying-Taught-Beginning/dp/1571747346) by Peter Baldwin Panagore

 ### Books